5 Reasons To Bring Your Child To An ENT Specialist

 Ear, nose and throat (ENT) problems in children are more common than you might think.
 Up to 40% of pediatric visits to a general practitioner are for ENT problems such as ear infections, sinusitis, allergies, and sleeping-related issues.
-While most of these problems can be managed by the general practitioner, some cases that are more complicated or persistent will require the expertise of an ENT specialist who is comfortable in handling children.
+While most of these problems can be managed by the general practitioner, some cases that are more complicated or persistent will require the expertise of an ENT Specialist in Singapore who is comfortable in treating children.

 Below is an overview of some of the most common ENT issues in children: